Butterflies of New Mexico: The Brushfoots IX: The Leafwings (Nymphalidae: Charaxinae)

 Anaea aidea (Guérin-Méneville [1844]) Tropical Leafwing (updated December 10, 2023)

 Description.
 Anaea aidea is dark orange above.
 Males have a darker wing border and a forewing cell-end bar.
 Female uppersides have a dorsal hindwing marginal band of light spots and the postmedian dorsal forewing band is light orange.
 Undersides resemble dead leaves.
 The hindwing margin is gently serrated.
 Hindwings sport two tails, one of which (very stubby) appears between the longer tail and the anal angle.
-That stub tail distinguishes Tropical Leafwing from its very similar cousin – the Goatweed.
+That stubby tail distinguishes Tropical Leafwing from its very similar cousin – the Goatweed.
 Range and Habitat.
 Tropical Leafwing inhabits subtropical woodlands in the Caribbean and Mexico.
 Its range includes the extreme southern US.
 It is typically a stray in southern New Mexico (counties: Be,Ch,DA,Ed,Hi,Lu,Ro,Si,Un), although it often breeds here seasonally below 5000′ elevation.
 Life History.
 Larvae eat Euphorbiaceae, chiefly Croton species.
 Flight.
 Tropical Leafwings are multivoltine where climate allows.
 New Mexico records begin February 26 and linger to December 13, suggesting up to three broods per year.
 Adults perch in and patrol around deciduous trees in desert oases, stopping to feed at tree sap or to siphon moisture from damp soil.
 Anaea aidea sometimes wanders north.
 Comments.
 Repeated year-round observations in Dona Ana County combined with solo sightings north as far as Bernalillo and Union counties suggest that breeding may now be a routine phenomenon in extreme south-central New Mexico, with seasonal vagrants occasionally charging north from there.

 Tropical Leafwing (Anaea aidea) Lower Ice Canyon, Organ Mountains Desert Peaks National Monument, Dona Ana Co., NM; October 20, 2016 (photo by Rob Wu).